 DECORATE YOUR ENVELOPES

 Don’t have enough pretty paper to make a full envelope?
 Decorating a plain envelope is another great way to use up really tiny paper scraps.
-Cut out some stars, hearts, polka dots, animals or interesting shapes.
+Cut out some stars, hearts, polka dots, animals, or interesting shapes.
 Cut some tiny square pieces of paper and decorate them to make a stack of gift boxes to stick on to your envelope.
 Add a paper bow on top.
 Got an interesting shaped hole punch?
 Stamp out a few shapes from different textures.
-Or stamp out part of the edge of the envelope, to make a decorative edge.
+Or stamp out part of the edge of the envelope to make a decorative edge.
 Add a touch of class by adding a simple gold or silver edge to your envelope.
 Add an animal template with a strip of animal prints.
 Add some cute ears and draw a face to make an animal envelope.
-Or add a funny face to your envelope using plain round stickers.
-Sure to make your child smile.
-Decorate just one corner of the envelope; decorate around the edges; decorate the bottom half, the top half, the back, the front, or even the inside.
+Or add a funny face to your envelope to make your child laugh.
+Decorate just one corner of the envelope.
+Decorate around the edges.
+Decorate the bottom half, the top half, the back, the front, or even the inside.
 Kids love anything that peeks out at them when they lift a flap.
 Click here, here, here, and here for more inspiration.

 SIZE ~ Experiment with different sized envelopes.